ibm-cloud-docs/appid/tutorial-roles.md

 1. In the **Identity Providers** tab of the service dashboard, enable **Cloud Directory**.
 Although this tutorial uses [Cloud Directory](cloud-directory.html), you could also choose to use any of the other IdP's such as [SAML](enterprise.html), [Facebook](identity-providers.html#facebook), [Google](identity-providers.html#google), or a [custom provider](custom.html).

 2. In the **Cloud Directory > Email Verification** tab, enable verification and set **Allow users to sign-in to your app without first verifying their email address** to **No**.
-When working with custom attributes, you want to be sure that users are able to validate their identity before assuming the attributes that you set.
-Be sure enabled.
+When you use custom attributes to set permissions related roles, be sure that users must validate their identity before assuming the attributes that you set.

 3. In the **Profiles** tab, set **Change custom attributes from the app** to **Disabled**.